École normale supérieure de Lyon

-ENSL's students usually enjoy a special civil servant status in the wake of highly competitive exams, providing they pursue careers in public service.
+ENS de Lyon's students usually enjoy a special civil servant status in the wake of highly competitive exams, providing they pursue careers in public service.
 Although it maintains extensive connections with the University of Lyon and external research institutions, including the CNRS, the school remains independent.

 History

 Training teachers for normal schools

 L'École normale supérieure de Lyon is the descendant of two top educational institutions founded by Jules Ferry: